KyleMayes/vulkanalia/tutorial/book/src/swapchain/recreation.md

 ## Handling minimization

-There is another case where a swapchain may become out of data and that is a special kind of window resizing: window minimization.
+There is another case where a swapchain may become out of date and that is a special kind of window resizing: window minimization.
 This case is special because it will result in a framebuffer size of `0`.
 In this tutorial we will handle that by not rendering frames while the window is minimized:

 ```rust,noplaypen
 let mut app = unsafe { App::create(&window)? };